ucan-wg/awake/README.md

 ## 7.4 Message Layer Security (MLS)

-[MLS](https://messaginglayersecurity.rocks/) is a work-in-progress protocol that aims to eventually improve on TLS 1.3.
-It includes design considerations for doing group messaging, uses ratchet trees, and so on.
-MLS does include the ability to use certificate authentication (among other authentication methods).

 AWAKE may adopt MLS features in the future as it becomes more mature, but today AWAKE is restricted to a point-to-point protocol.

 ## 7.5 Signal Protocol